 10All the people of northern Israel went to the city Shechem in order to appoint Rehoboam to be their king.
 So Rehoboam also went there.
-2 Now Jeroboam son of Nebat had fled to Egypt to escape from King Solomon.
-While he was in Egypt he heard about the people wanting to appoint Rehoboam to be their king, and so he returned to Israel from Egypt.
-3 So the leaders of the northern tribes summoned Jeroboam, and he went with them to talk to Rehoboam.
-They said to Rehoboam, 4 "Your father Solomon forced us to work very hard, but if you charge us fewer taxes than we were paying to him, and if you make us work not so much we will serve you faithfully."
+Now Jeroboam son of Nebat had fled to Egypt to escape from King Solomon.
+While he was in Egypt he heard about the people wanting to appoint Rehoboam to be their king, and so he returned to Israel from northern tribes summoned Jeroboam, and he went with them to talk to